ALIENHHY/ALIENHHY.github.io/_pages/cv.md

 * AI application: Especially using data-deriven methods to help decition-making.
 * AI security: I'm attempting my graduation project about LLMs security

+In addition, I have worked on projects related to federated learning, cryptography, IoT security, computer vision, and embedded systems, and I have a strong interest in these fields.

 Work Experiences
 ======
 ---